-For Release November 8, 2019
+For Release

+November 23, 2020

-The Thanksgiving and Christmas Holidays are just around the corner when family and friends gather to celebrate all it has to offer including the sharing of a home cooked meal.
-Yet, the leading cause of home fires and home fire injuries, in the U.S., are cooking fires with the peak days being Thanksgiving, Christmas Eve, and Christmas Day.
-According to the National Fire Protection Association (NFPA), many home cooking fires involve the stovetop with unattended cooking as the common cause of these types of fires.
-To keep you and your loved ones safe, follow these simple safety tips:
+Over the next few weeks, families, nationwide, will begin preparations in celebration of the Thanksgiving and Christmas Holidays.
+Homes across America will be filled with aromatic flavors and fragrances of food cooking in the kitchen as individuals hustle and bustle to prepare a loving and memorable feast for family and friends to share and delight.
+Therefore, the Prince William County Fire & Rescue System would like to remind families that the leading cause of home fires and home fire injuries are cooking fires.
+These types of fires peak on Thanksgiving Day, Christmas Eve, and Christmas Day.
+According to the National Fire Protection Association (NFPA), many home cooking fires involve the stovetop with unattended cooking as the common cause of these fires.

+To keep you and your loved ones safe, follow these simple cooking safety tips: